 https://brill.com/view/journals/jjs/10/3/article-p438_003.xml?language=enjesuitsandastrology

-to follow Officialdom to avoid ridicule, if you don't mind a caged mind.
+to follow Officialdom and avoid ridicule, if you don't mind a caged mind.

-And most astrologers stay in their lane and maintain that synchronicity is how astrology works.
+And many astrologers stay in their lane and maintain that synchronicity is how astrology works.
 It's a non-threatening hypothesis to the overlords of science, so they won't laugh and call you names.
-It's not a science, it's an art, see?
+Astrology is not science, it's art, see?
 Yeah, that's the ticket.

 https://scitechdaily.com/astronomy-astrophysics-101-electromagnetic-spectrum/

-So the electromagnetic causal nature of astrology is scientifically confirmed.
+So electromagnetic frequencies go on and on across the universe, possessing and caressing us in an infinite, supercharged embrace.
+And the causal nature of astrology is scientifically confirmed.
 But don't hold your carbon until NASA admits that.
-Or life on Venus, either.
-Where would you rather visit?

 The planets are the only tangible component of astrology and if our arms were long enough we could reach out and touch them.
 And we do feel them, especially the Moon, who never takes a break, zipping around all hours of the day and night like a cosmic crackhead.